vecnz/documents/constitution.md

 ## 10. Communications

+Conversations originating in contact@vec.ac.nz or which pertain to the club as a whole must be contained/copied in contact@vec.ac.nz.
 All replies to communications sent to contact@vec.ac.nz must CC ("Carbon Copy") contact@vec.ac.nz or be sent through contact@vec.ac.nz as an alias, and request that the external party reply to contact@vec.ac.nz.

 ## 11. Alterations to this Constitution